MAIN SUBJECT AREAS

 - Scale of business and company structure – impact on the succession method and decisions of “successors”

 - Succession paths in the families of the richest Poles

 - How to prepare successors – practical methods for SMEs.
-The need for education (of management) in family businesses?
+The role of education

 - Age and experience – an advantage or obstacle to Management 4.0?

 - The team versus leadership change.
 Communication, staff policy, adaptation